d0tf/discout/README.md

 To run:

-Before running it, please correctly fill in the whitelisted guilds in the file "wl_guilds.txt".
+Before running it, please fill in `TOKEN` correctly in the file "index.ts" on line 6 and whitelisted guilds in the file "wl_guilds.txt"

 ```bash
 bun run index.ts